HrisJilova/AzureML/TrackingDatasetsMLflow/TrackingDatasets/README.md

         mlflow.log_artifacts(tmp)

 This works only in case the dataset is small (DevOps packages are limited to 500 MB per file.)
-In case the dataset is larger datasets parameters can be tracked:
+In case the dataset is larger,here are few ideas to track some dataset parameters:

     mlflow.log_param('dsPathМ', file_url )   #track the pointer to the data
     mlflow.log_param('FileName', FName)  #track the source FileName